HenBOMB/Py-Slime-Simulation/README.md

 # Slime-Simulation

-Python program using compute shaders to run the simulation, made possible thanks to compushady: https://github.com/rdeioris/compushady
+Python program using compute shaders to run the simulation

+Made possible thanks to compushady: https://github.com/rdeioris/compushady

 Based on this paper: https://uwe-repository.worktribe.com/output/980579